Skip to main content

 Supply chain optimization is not the same as merchandising planning.

 ToolsGroup is a strong supply chain and demand forecasting platform.
-For apparel brands, the gap is in the merchandising layer — OTB, assortment, line planning, and buy planning are not ToolsGroup's core workflow.
+For apparel brands, the gap is in the merchandising layer — we did not find OTB, assortment, line planning, or buy planning described as core workflow in the ToolsGroup material we searched.

 Apparel fit